JoseAntonioMora/05-hooks-app/README.md

 - useForm()

 ## Installation
-The next lines should be run in order to start the project
+The next lines should be run in order to start the project using dev and localhost

 ```bash
 npm install
 npm run dev
 ```

 The folder is ordered as each session is requested.
 The *main.jsx* file includes all the components imported and used, each one can be used only used as main component and uncomment the specific line.

 ## API Excersise